trangham283/lm_examples/README.md

 This produces swbd_sents.tsv with turn, sent_num etc. info and ptb as well as ms versions of the sentences.
 * ptb = Penn Treebank version of transcripts
-* ms = Mississipi State version of transcripts
+* ms = Mississippi State version of transcripts
 For your purposes, you don't need to worry about the differences.
 Just pick ptb or ms.

     6b.
 For ngram score computations -- produce text files one sentence per line